poppinss/docketjs/README.md

 [![Coverage Status](https://img.shields.io/coveralls/poppinss/docketjs/master.svg?style=flat-square)](https://coveralls.io/github/poppinss/docketjs?branch=master)
 [![License](https://img.shields.io/npm/l/docketjs.svg?style=flat-square)](https://opensource.org/licenses/MIT)

-DocketJs is a battery included Markdown to HTML converter for Node.js.
+DocketJs is a battery included (Markdown/AsciiDoc) to HTML converter for Node.js.
-It has everything you need to successfully convert a bunch of markdown files to HTML and generate toc and a menu file.
+It has everything you need to successfully convert a bunch of markdown/asciidoc files to HTML and generate toc with a menu file.

 ## Features

 1. Support GFM Syntax.
-2. Parses Front matter
+2. Parses Front matter.
 3. Generates a menu JSON file to be used for showing up the menu in HTML.
 4. Generates TOC for each markdown document.
 5. Markdown readers to read files from Github and local disk.
+6. AsciiDoc readers to read files from Github and local disk.
-6. Writer to write files to disk.
+7. Writer to write compiled HTML files to the disk.

-## Basic Example
+## Basic Example (Markdown)

 ```javascript
 const Docket = require('docketjs')